jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ```
 1U(W/B)
 Legendary Creature - Human Expeditioner
-Whenever , Who Guards Truth With Lies untaps or deals damage, put a rank counter on him.
+Whenever Verso untaps or deals damage, put a rank counter on him.
-Whenever , Who Guards Truth With Lies is dealt damage, remove all rank counters from him.
+Whenever Verso is dealt damage, remove all rank counters from him.
-Immortality — {1}{W}{B}: Return , Who Guards Truth With Lies from your graveyard to the battlefield tapped with a stun counter.
+Immortality — {1}{W}{B}: Return Verso from your graveyard to the battlefield tapped with a stun counter.
-Strike Storm — , Who Guards Truth With Lies has Double Strike as long has he has 3 or more rank counters.
+Strike Storm — Verso has Double Strike as long has he has 3 or more rank counters.
-Marking Shot — {U/B}, {T}: , Who Guards Truth With Lies deals 1 damage to any target.
+Marking Shot — {U/B}, {T}: Verso deals 1 damage to any target.
 If you have 3 or more rank counters, it deals 2 damage to any target instead.
-Phantom Stars — {4}{W}, {T}, remove X rank counters from , Who Guards Truth With Lies: , Who Guards Truth With Lies deals X damage to each creature your opponents controls.
+Phantom Stars — {4}{W}, {T}, remove X rank counters from Verso: Verso deals X damage to each creature your opponents controls.
 ---
 Here we go